Same-sex marriage in California: Proposition 8 (2008)

 Months before the California Supreme Court's ruling, groups who opposed same-sex marriage began circulating initiative petitions.
 One petition, titled the "California Marriage Protection Act" by its proponents and the "Limit on Marriage" amendment by the California Attorney General on the actual ballot, gathered an estimated 764,063 valid signatures and qualified for the November 4, 2008 ballot as Proposition 8.
 The measure would add Section 7.5 to Article I of the Constitution of California.
 It would supersede the part of the Supreme Court's holding that authorized the granting of marriage licenses to same-sex couples.
 Twelve other proposed amendments since 2004 had failed to qualify to be on the ballot.
 The ability of the voters to remove a fundamental constitutional right by initiative amendment was challenged.
 A lawsuit filed on those grounds asking for the removal of Proposition 8 from the ballot was dismissed on July 16, 2008.

 On the day after the election, the results remained uncertified.
 With 100% of precincts reporting, the vote was 52.47% in favor of Proposition 8 and 47.53% opposed, with a difference of about 504,000 votes; as many as 3 million absentee and provisional ballots remained to be counted.
 The organizers of the "No on Prop 8" campaign conceded defeat on Thursday, November 6, issuing a statement saying, "Tuesday's vote was deeply disappointing to all who believe in equal treatment under the law."

 On Wednesday, November 5, 2008, three lawsuits were filed, challenging the validity of Proposition 8 on the grounds that revoking the right of same-sex couples to marry was a constitutional "revision" rather than an "amendment", and therefore required the prior approval of two-thirds of each house of the California State Legislature.
 Plaintiffs in the various suits included same-sex couples who had married or planned to marry, the cities of San Francisco and Los Angeles and Santa Clara County.
 The California Supreme Court heard several challenges to Proposition 8 and on May 26, 2009 upheld the proposition but did not overturn previous same-sex marriages which occurred following their ruling in June 2008 and before November 5, 2008.
 Same-sex marriage supporters considered trying to get another ballot initiative to repeal Proposition 8 on the ballot in the 2012 election, but decided to wait.
-To this day, Proposition 8 remains part of the California Constitution despite its unconstitutionality.